 - The Secretary of the Committee requests the nominator/s, who proposed the successful candidate, to send to the Secretariat a laudatio (statement in honor of the candidate).

 - At the General Assembly, the ICCROM Award is presented to the winner(s) by the Director-General, accompanied by a laudatio read by one of the persons who nominated the winner(s), or by a person appointed by the Director-General.

 - The ICCROM Award consists of a small bronze sculpture called “Conservation” by the sculptor Peter Rockwell, accompanied by an official laudatio (text in recognition of merit).

 ICCROM SECRETARIAT SUPPORT

-- The Director-General of ICCROM and the Secretariat will participate actively in the process by seeking suggestions from ICCROM partners and networks of course teachers and participants and making nominations for the Award.
+- The Director-General of ICCROM and the Secretariat will participate actively in the process by seeking suggestions from ICCROM partners and networks of course teachers and participants and ensuring active communication for collecting nominations for the Award.

-- The Personal Assistant of the Director General will act as secretary to the Committee: S/he will ensure a smooth and timely process by
+- The Executive Assistant of the Director-General will act as Secretary to the Committee: S/he will ensure a smooth and timely process by

 - Preparing all correspondence related to the Award nomination process to be sent by the Chairperson of the Council

 - Collecting and verifying nominations before they are reviewed by the Committee